-To start off the activity, write a commonly used idiom on the board that most students would know or something which would be easy to explain, such as, “Piece of cake.”
+To start off the activity, write a commonly used idiom on the board that most students would know, such as, “Piece of cake.”

 Beside the idiom write “Literal Meaning” as a header.
 Then ask the class if anyone knows what the literal meaning of the expression is.
 It’s likely that someone will know, but if they don’t tell them that it means something that is “easy or simple” to do.
 Model an example sentence using the expression: “The spelling test last week was a piece of cake.”

 Ask the students to say a few other sentences aloud and elicit responses.
-You may want to give them a few minutes in groups to practice using the expression so they get the hang of it and build up confidence.
+Give them a few minutes in groups to practice using the expression so they build up confidence.

 For the next step, tell the class they are going to watch a scene from a movie which uses the same idiom.
 You may want to introduce the movie and what’s going on in the scene first to give them some context.
 Tell them to listen for the idiom and write the exact sentence down that the character says using the expression.